raveberry/raveberry/README.md

 raveberry system-install
 ```

+If you get `raveberry: command not found` you need to run `export PATH="$HOME/.local/bin:$PATH"`.
 Raveberry was developed for the Raspberry Pi.
 If you need help setting yours up up, visit [this guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).

-You can customize your installation with the config file at [`config/raveberry.yaml`](config/raveberry.yaml).
 The installer will ask you to confirm the config file it uses.
+The default install supports YouTube and local files.
+To customize (e.g. to use Spotify), cancel the installation, edit the config at the provided path and rerun `raveberry system-install`.

 Although everything *should* work fine, I recommend taking a backup of your system.
 On a Raspberry Pi this can be done by creating a copy of its SD card.